ZijingMo/After_Graduation/DOM_Projects/Number Guesser/ReadMe.md

 # Brief Introduction
-*This file introduces game rules and configuration, UI functionalities, and HTML reference.
+*This file introduces game rules and configuration, UI functionalities, Usage of application ,and HTML reference.
 Programming language: Javascript.
 Source-code editor: Visual Studio Code*

 ## - Rules and Configurations
 1. Players must guess a number between the minimum and maximum numbers